DCT

 • Parties & Counsel:

-• Venue Allegations: Plaintiff alleges venue is proper because the Defendants are not residents of the United States and are therefore subject to venue in any judicial district.
-The complaint further alleges Defendants solicit and transact business in the Western District of Pennsylvania.
+• Venue Allegations: Plaintiff alleges venue is proper because Defendants do not reside in the United States and are subject to venue in any district.
+It further alleges Defendants solicit and transact business in the district.

-• Core Dispute: Plaintiff alleges that Defendants’ sensorial activity toys, sold through various storefronts on the Amazon.com marketplace, infringe a patent related to tactile toys featuring a platform with channels for securing flexible members.
+• Core Dispute: Plaintiff alleges that Defendants’ online sales of various sensorial activity toys on the Amazon.com marketplace infringe a patent related to toys featuring channels for securing flexible members.

-• Key Procedural History: The complaint alleges that Defendants had actual notice of the asserted patent's claims prior to its issuance via its published application, which may form the basis for its willfulness allegations.
-No prior litigation or post-grant proceedings are mentioned.
+• Key Procedural History: The complaint alleges that Defendants had actual notice of the patent-in-suit via its pre-issuance publication.
+This allegation may form the basis for a claim of willful infringement.

 Case Timeline